linghuiluo/Android-InsecureBankv2/AndroLabServer/README.markdown

 This project is the python backend server for the Android InsecureBankv2 application which can be found at https://github.com/dineshshetty/Android-InsecureBankv2

-Python required libraries
+Python 2.7.15 required libraries
 -----

-Install the below libraries using: easy_install <libraryname>
+Install the below libraries using pip

 * flask
 * flask-sqlalchemy